emfeltham/FormulaCompiler.jl/test/README.md

-# EfficientModelMatrices.jl Test Suite
+# FormulaCompiler.jl Test Suite

-This directory contains a comprehensive test suite for EfficientModelMatrices.jl, organized for easy maintenance and development.
+This directory contains a comprehensive test suite for FormulaCompiler.jl, organized for easy maintenance and development.

 ## Test Structure